-Force, Newton’s First law of Motion, Inertia & Factors that affects the momentum
+Force, Newton’s First law of Motion, Inertia and Factors that affect the momentum

 Force